LeetCode-Club-UW/Club-Website/src/content/index/contact.md

-Feel free to reach out!
+Feel free to reach out to our team!
 We're also always looking for guest speakers.